Libby L. from Connecticut

 How long have you been treating Lyme for?

-I was treated under that doctor for about 6 months, when I made the decision to pursue an integrative approach, along with IV antibiotic, and that’s when I found a different Lyme doctor.
-He put me on at least 20 supplements a day, along with Iv Bactrim and Rocephin through a PICC.
+I was treated under that doctor for about 6 months, when I made the decision to pursue an integrative approach, along with IV antibiotic - That’s when I found a different Lyme doctor.
+He put me on at least 20 supplements a day, along with IV Bactrim and Rocephin through a PICC line.
 I am finally starting to feel a little better after 12 months of treatment.

 Do you have any coinfections?
 If so, which ones?

 In the past: Rocky Mountain Spotted Fever, Mycoplasma, Babesia

 Medical Marijuana (saves me every day from throwing up)

 List up to 5 of your biggest (past or current) symptoms: